 If you don’t have tahini butter put extra olive oil.
 If you don’t have Middle Eastern tahini butter (which is more liquidy ), only a thick tahini butter, mix it with 2 tablespoons water.

 - 6 - 10 leaves of mustard greens or any other greens such as arugula or spinach

 - 2 tablespoons tahini butter (Middle Eastern brands are better because they're more liquidy)

 - Toast the sunflower seeds in a skillet over low heat for 3 - 5 minutes.

-- Squeeze the lemon straight in the bowl and drizzle the tahini butter and olive oil (count to 3) over the salad.
+- Dice the tomatoes and cucumbers and put them in a large bowl.
+Chop the herbs and add to the bowl.
+Squeeze the lemon straight in and drizzle the tahini butter and olive oil (count to 3) over the salad.

-- Sprinkle the salt, pepper and sunflower seeds, and toss.
+- Sprinkle salt, pepper and sunflower seeds, and toss.

 - Taste and correct seasoning before you serve..